stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 # 2.1 Data exploration

-I will perform 4 data analysis exercises to gain a deeper understanding of the data contained.
+I will perform 4 data analysis exercises to gain a deeper understanding of the data contained in `msk`.

-**Exercise 1** Filtering of dataset to include only the 4 most common types of cancer.
+**Exercise 1 :** Filtering of dataset to include only the 4 most common types of cancer.
+This was done to make the dataset more manageable to work with, as well as to stratify by cancer type in our analysis while maintaining readability.

      #we first summarize the dataset to reflect how many patients there are for each cancer type, before selecting the top 4 and storing them in a vector
      most_common_cancer_types <- msk %>%